Documentation Index

 4. Set the Pool and cluster mode to create a Fabric Cluster for clustering multiple servers.

-• Pool: logical group of GPU A100 servers.
+• Pool: A logical group of GPU A100 servers.
 Cluster configuration is only possible within the same Pool.

 5. Enter the network interfaces to assign to the server.